Moruya, New South Wales: History

 In 1835, across the river from Flanagan, William Morris squatted a block he called Gundary.
 William Campbell took up as a manager there and eventually bought the place himself in 1845.
 The town centre was surveyed in 1850 by surveyor Parkinson and the town was gazetted in 1851.
 It centred about the track opposite where the road from Broulee terminated at the river bank, the two being linked by a punt.
 As a blacksmith was on that track, it was named Vulcan Street.
-Campbell Street owed its name to the squatter, Queen Street to patriotism, and Church Street to the Catholic Church's presence there.
+Campbell Street owed its name to the squatter, Queen Street to patriotism, and Church Street to the Catholic Church's presence there; a Catholic church was later completed in 1887.
 Land sales commenced in 1852.

 Moruya was proclaimed a municipality in 1891.
 Local industries were timber logging, gold mining, dairying, and quarrying for granite.
 The first bridge across the Moruya River was erected in 1876, though frequent flooding caused new bridges to be erected in 1900, 1945, and most recently in 1966.

-During World War II, Moruya aerodrome was used as an advanced operational base.
-The trawler Dureenbee was attacked offshore between Moruya and Batemans Bay by a Japanese submarine on 3 August 1942.
+During World War II, Moruya aerodrome was used as an advanced operational base by the RAAF.
+The fishing trawler Dureenbee was attacked offshore between Moruya and Batemans Bay by a Japanese submarine on 3 August 1942, leading to the deaths of three merchant seamen who are buried in Moruya cemetery.
+A "bush memorial" has been dedicated to these sailors and 8 other airmen who were killed whilst operating out of Moruya Aerodrome during the war.
+The memorial is located at the site of the wartime airstrip.

 On 25 December 1944, the US liberty ship USS Robert J. Walker was torpedoed off Moruya by the German submarine U-862, sinking the next day between Moruya and Bega.
 Casualties were two dead, with 67 survivors.